Performing a DR Drill

 SDRS provides the DR drill function.
 You can perform DR drills in a drill VPC (different from the VPC of the DR site).
 This function allows you to use the disk snapshots of the DR site servers to create drill servers with the server specifications and disk types same as the DR site servers.

-After the DR drill server is created, the production site server and DR site server will independently run at the same time (data will not be synchronized between these two servers).
+After the DR drill server is created, the production site server and DR drill server will independently run at the same time (data will not be synchronized between these two servers).

 - The production site data and DR site data are consistent at the moment when you create a DR drill.